DS-Homebrew/nds-bootstrap/README.md

-nds-bootstrap is an application that allows users the usage of Nintendo DS Homebrew & ROMs through the SD cards of the Nintendo DS/3DS, rather than through emulators or flashcarts.
+nds-bootstrap is an application that allows the usage of Nintendo DS Homebrew & ROMs through the SD cards of the Nintendo DS/3DS, rather than through emulators or flashcarts.
 Check the linked compatibility list to see which games are playable.

 # Bug Reporting